 I have been told I have already lived several lifetimes which I find odd because I still don’t know what I want to be when I grow up.

 My father passed away suddenly and unexpectedly in 2019.
 One minute he was here, one minute he was not.
 Apart from not getting to say goodbye or resolving a truckload of issues, I was suddenly faced with my own mortality.
-Though I dress and act as though I am in my 20s most of the time, I am 52 years old at the time of writing this.
 If I were struck down tomorrow I would be selfish to complain, I have lived more in my short time than any one person could hope for.
 I have an amazing daughter, partner and family, yet I can’t help but feel I need to do more, see more, live more.

 Catalyst Plus